drug007/dlang.ru/README.md

 ### About
-Russian community site about D Programming language.
+Russian community site about D Programming language http://dlang.ru.

 ### Book

-You are free to contribute to dlang.ru/book
+You are free to contribute to http://dlang.ru/dlang.ru/book

 ### Contacts